awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-job-compilation-cli.md

      }
      ```
 **Note**
 For the `OutputConfig` API operation, the `TargetDevice` and `TargetPlatform` API operations are mutually exclusive\.
-You have to choose one between the two options\.
+You have to choose one of the two options\.

    To find the JSON string examples of `DataInputConfig` depending on frameworks, see [What input data shapes Neo expects](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-troubleshooting.html#neo-troubleshooting-errors-preventing)\.